14 Accessible Website Examples to Inspire Yours

 The website for the nonprofit World Wildlife Fund (WWF) conveys its mission, initiatives, partnerships, and educational content in a way that is accessible.
 Like other examples we’ve listed, the fact that WWF doesn’t overload its pages with content helps with accessibility and navigability.

 However, the organization doesn’t stop there, taking the initiative to include the appropriate accessibility HTML tags and choose semantic elements to structure its pages.
 WWF’s current site isn’t made with a traditional CMS that could add some of these features automatically, further showing their commitment to accessible design.
-We also like how high-contrast this site’s text is.
+I also like how high-contrast this site’s text is.

-accessible website examples: WWF
+accessible website example, WWF

 13. NPR